MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Dataflows.md

 ## Prerequisites

-You must have an existing Dataflow with maker permissions to access the portal, and read permissions to access data from the Dataflow.
+You must have an existing Dataflow with maker permissions to access the portal, and read permissions to access data from the dataflow.

 ## Capabilities supported

 * Import
-* Direct Query*
-* Organizational account sign-in
+* DirectQuery (Power BI Desktop only)

 >[!Note]
->Direct query requires Power BI premium, read [this article](/power-bi/transform-model/dataflows/dataflows-premium-features) to learn more.
+>DirectQuery requires Power BI premium.
+More information: [Premium features of dataflows](/power-bi/transform-model/dataflows/dataflows-premium-features)

 ## Get data from Dataflows in Power BI Desktop